AnVuong123/bimat_ml/README.md

 Official code repository of paper “Property Prediction of Stacked Bilayer Materials: A Multimodal Learning Approach” by An Vuong, Minh-Hao Van, Chen Zhao, and Xintao Wu.
-[IJCAI 2026]
+[IJCAI-ECAI 2026]

 ![Overview of the proposed model](figures/bimat_ml.png)